sgtz/fsq/README.md

 *fsQ* provides a few F# friendly .cs connector extensions to KDB+ by Kx Systems (kx.com).

 ###What is KDB+?

-KDB+ is likely to be one of the fastest real-time and analytics database engines you'll ever come across... and independent performance research from https://stacresearch.com/ suggests this is also the case for the benchmarks they've designed.
+KDB+ is likely to be one of the fastest real-time and analytics database engines you'll ever come across.
+Independent tests from https://stacresearch.com/ also suggests that is also the case for the production-style queries that they've designed.

 KDB+ consists of: